maddalasudhakar/Tech-Challenge/README.md

 User can click on the respective line item and it will navigate to object page.
 User has possiblity to edit all the fields.

 **Please note** : I have used .csv files to store data.
 You can also delete the folder csv and enter your own entries with create button.
 I will also attach the PDF document for application demonstration.
+Also I have deleted node modules from the project , please install node modules after importing the project to BAS.